aneudya4/watched/README.md

 ### Binge:

-- Binge is a mobile responsive app that was implemented with React, Node, Express,Firebase for authentication and postgresSQL
+- Binge is a mobile responsive app that was built with React,Redux,Redux-thunk Node, Express,Firebase for authentication and postgresSQL

 ### Watchlist: